kaosat-dev/Blenvy/examples/bevy_gltf_save_load/basic/README.md

 ## Notes Workflow with blender / demo information

-- the gltf files for this demo where generated using the **Export dynamic and static objects seperatly** feature of the auto_export addon: so the static & dynamic level files where generated automatically, based on the entities that have a **Dynamic** component/custom property
+- the gltf files for this demo where generated using the **Export dynamic and static objects seperatly** feature of the blenvy addon: so the static & dynamic level files where generated automatically, based on the entities that have a **Dynamic** component/custom property